ZhuTung/booksDE/README.md

 # Scraping Website with BeautifulSoup

 - Website will be scraped with BeautifulSoup
-- Data will be saved as a fuke and transfer to S3 Bucket as a backup
+- Data will be saved as a file and transfer to S3 Bucket as a backup
 - From the S3 bucket, file will be loaded to MongoDB as a primary database
 - Orchestrated the flow of every activity from scraping data to transfering data using Airflow